xeho91/xeho91/README.md

 I'm a **concerned Global Citizen** passionate about life below the oceans, because of this also about sustainable development.\
-Since a while,
+For a while,
 I have dug myself into the topic of **digital privacy rights on the Internet**.
-That includes protecting ourselves and the small businesses who are unconsciously at risk.
+That includes protecting ourselves and the small businesses that are unconsciously at risk.

 Below I will share a little more about me in